-Management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas
+The Fund Manager is responsible to manage the Fund.
+However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.

-The Fund commenced its activities on 21 November 1996, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
+The Fund commenced its activities 24 May 1999, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
 On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008).